VIC.GOV.AU | Policy and Advisory Library

 Principals are responsible for ensuring compliance with the department’s requirements for planning and delivery of school-funded (including locally funded) capital works projects.

-Principals are responsible for seeking approval for works or services valued over $100,000 (GST inclusive), including school contributions to existing department projects on site, by submitting an online project proposal approval form and following advice outlined in the School-funded Capital Projects Policy and Guidelines.
+Principals are responsible for seeking approval for works or services valued over $150,000 (GST inclusive), including school contributions to existing department projects on site, by submitting an online project proposal approval form and following advice outlined in the School-funded Capital Projects policy and guidelines.

-Noting if schools are contributing to an active Capital Works Project then they must, for any dollar value seek approval from the VSBA through the School-funded Capital Works process.
+If schools are contributing to an active capital works project, they must seek VSBA approval through the School-funded Capital Works process, regardless of contribution or value.

-Principals are responsible to only obtain tenders or quotations, or commence any associated works, services or contracts valued over $100,000 (GST inclusive) once they have received departmental approval.
+Principals are responsible for the commencement of any associated works, services or contracts valued over $150,000 (GST inclusive) once quotes have been obtained and they have received departmental approval.

-For projects up to $500,000 (GST inclusive) it is preferred that principals seek tender prices from pre-qualified building contractors on the Construction Supplier Register (CSR).
+For projects up to $500,000 (GST inclusive) it is preferred that principals seek tender prices from pre-qualified building contractors on the Construction Supplier Register (CSR)External Link .
 For projects in this value range deemed to be high-risk, principals may be required by the VSBA to engage a contractor from the CSR.

-There are limits on the sources of funds that can be used to fund school-funded projects and school contributions to VSBA-led building projects, including that schools must not fund new capital building projects with equity funding or Student Resource Package (SRP) maintenance, annual contracts, or grounds allowance funding (SRP funding can be used to fund maintenance projects, including maintenance projects that exceed $100,000 (GST inclusive)).
+There are limits on the sources of funds that can be used to fund school-funded projects and school contributions to VSBA-led building projects, including that schools must not fund new capital building projects with equity funding or Student Resource Package (SRP) maintenance, annual contracts, or grounds allowance funding.

-When planning a school-funded project, principals should speak to their regional provision and planning manager about building permit requirements.
+When planning a school-funded project, principals should speak to their regional provision and planning team about application requirements.

 School councils